reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 The server will read this information and send the response to the response queue.
 We do it by using the `MessagePostProcessor`.
 With `MessagePostProcessor` we can change the header if the message or message properties after the conversation.
-In this case, we add the correlation id we saved in the database and the name of the repose queue.
+In this case, we add the correlation id we saved in the database and the name of the response queue.

 **The request message has all data to proceed on the server-side properly, so we don't nee change anything on the server-side**

-Now we implement the listener, that listening to the response queue.
+Now we implement the listener, that is listening to the response queue.

 ````java
 @Component